Crystal Eye: a wide sight to the Universe looking for the electromagnetic counterpart of gravitational waves: The Crystal Eye method

+The device will have 110 pixels per layer.
+Each one is made by a hexagonal pyramid of LYSO read by a $12\times 12 mm^2$ SiPM array, see Fig. \ref{pixel}.

-The pixel is 6cm high and the two scintillator layers will be respectively 3cm high.
-The hexagonal surface of the pixel has a diagonal of 2.6cm, almost five times less than the GBM pixel.
-The smaller size and the larger number of contiguous pixels will improve the spatial resolution and, as a consequence, the localization of the source.\\ The pixel is designed to observe the down-going X and $\gamma$-rays and to reject the up-going ones.
-Thanks to thickness of the pixel, the down-going X or gamma ray will give a signal only in the upper pixel, while the up-going will give signal only in the lower one.\\ The external dome veto will allow the rejection of the charged particles crossing the detector.
-It will be made by a scintillator material with a dig where an optical fiber will guide the collected light to the SiPMs.
+The pixel is 7cm high and the two scintillator layers will be respectively 3cm and 4cm high.
+The hexagonal surface of the pixel has a diagonal of 3.2cm, almost four times less than the GBM pixel.
+The smaller size and the larger number of contiguous pixels will improve the spatial resolution and, as a consequence, the localization of the source.\\ The pixel is designed to observe the sky so to accept the down-going X and $gamma$-rays and to reject the up-going ones.
+Thanks to thickness of the pixel, if oriented along the direction of a down-going X or gamma ray with E $\leq$ 1 MeV, it will give a signal only in the upper pixel (FIG. \ref{funzionamento}a), while the up-going will give signal only in the lower one (FIG. \ref{funzionamento}b).\\ The external dome veto will allow the rejection of the charged particles crossing the detector (FIG \ref{funzionamento}d \ref{funzionamento}e).
+It will be made by a plastic scintillator with a dig where an optical fiber will guide the collected light to the SiPMs.
 The dome, used in anticoincidence with the crystals, will work as veto for the charged particles.
-It is made with a plastic scintillator in order to be transparent to both down-going X and gamma rays.\\ Looking at the FIG. \ref{funzionamento}, the good events we are considering are those of the case (a).
+The plastic scintillator is chosen in order to be transparent to both X and gamma rays down-going.\\ Looking at the FIG. \ref{funzionamento}, the good events we are considering are those of the case (a).